Hypervolt Home 3 Pro review

 It's a tethered charger, meaning that the charging cable is permanently attached to the unit.

-Price-wise, the Hypervolt home 3 pro is one of our more pricier chargers coming in at around £1170 or £15.98 a month, which makes it our second most expensive charger behind the Andersen A2.
+Price-wise, the Hypervolt home 3 pro is one of our more pricier chargers, coming in at around £1044.90 or £14.27 a month.

 Design-wise, the Hypervolt charger adopts a fairly minimalist space-age rectangular design with the only visible attributes being the LED lights on the front that can glow in a range of colours depending on the theme you choose.